Main campus of the Georgia Institute of Technology: Glenn Hall

-Glenn Residence Hall is a co-ed residence hall in the Georgia Tech Freshman Experience that was previously all male.
-Glenn is dedicated to William H. Glenn, Tech alumnus.
+Glenn Residence Hall is a co-ed residence hall in the Georgia Tech Freshman Experience that was previously all-male.
+Glenn is dedicated to William H. Glenn, a Tech alumnus who assisted in the creation of the Georgia Tech Alumni Association.
 Glenn Hall is a prime location for the Georgia Tech sports fan; it is the closest freshman residence hall to Bobby Dodd Stadium and Alexander Memorial Coliseum, and is right next to the lawn known as the Quad.
 It is also next to the GT Connector, a newly built study space between Glenn and Towers that also includes a small gym.
 It was last renovated in 2015 and as of 2019 has a bed count of 351.